YouTube database – How does it store so many videos without running out of storage space?

-2. Backend Infrastructure
+2. Backend infrastructure

 Every video, at the time of the upload, is given a unique identifier and is processed by a batch job that runs several automated processes such as generating thumbnails, metadata, video transcripts, encoding, setting the monetization status and so on.

 Dynamic Adaptive Streaming over HTTP protocol is used for the streaming of videos.
-It’s an adaptive bitrate streaming technique that enables high-quality streaming of videos over the web from conventional HTTP web servers.
+It’s the adaptive bitrate streaming technique that enables high-quality streaming of videos over the web from conventional HTTP web servers.
 Via this technique, the content is made available to the viewer at different bit rates.
 YouTube client automatically adapts the video rendering as per the internet connection speed of the viewer thus cutting down the buffering as much as possible.

-How does YouTube serve high-quality videos with low latency.
+How does YouTube serve high-quality videos with low latency?
 Check it out.

-3. The Need For Vitess
+3. The need for Vitess